rcapillon/PLoM-surrogate/README.md

 This will produce plots saved in the directory from which the example scripts are ran.

 ### Example: Sinc function
 This example uses a custom Sinc function (single output) with two control parameters and two random parameters.
+The original dataset contains 90 random time series.

 |                                                   Original data                                                   |                                                Additional data                                                |                                                     Surrogate model                                                      |
 |:-----------------------------------------------------------------------------------------------------------------:|:-------------------------------------------------------------------------------------------------------------:|:------------------------------------------------------------------------------------------------------------------------:|